shajder/WaveCLVK/README.md

 ## Overview

-**WaveCLVK** is an advanced evolution of the ocean simulation example originally developed for the OpenCL-SDK.
+**WaveCLVK** is continuation of the ocean simulation example originally developed for the OpenCL-SDK.
 While the original sample provided a baseline for FFT-based water rendering, this project extends the scope significantly by introducing realistic wave spectra and a fully interactive, grid-based Fluid Dynamics (CFD) simulation for sea foam.

 The goal was to move beyond procedural texturing and simulate foam that possesses genuine inertia, vorticity, and interaction with the wave surface.